Loopring/protocols/packages/loopring_v3/DESIGN.md

 # Loopring 3.0

 ## Introduction
 In Loopring Protocol 3 we want to improve the throughput of the protocol significantly.
-We do this by using zk-SNARKs -- as much work as possible is done off-chain, and we only verify the work on-chain.
+We do this by using zk-SNARKs -- as much work as possible is done offchain, and we only verify the work onchain.

-For the highest throughput, we only support off-chain balances.
+For the highest throughput, we only support offchain balances.
 These are balances that are stored in Merkle trees.
 Users can deposit and withdraw tokens to our smart contracts, and their balance will be updated in the Merkle trees.
-This way we can transfer tokens between users just by updating the Merkle tree off-chain, there is no need for expensive token transfers on-chain.
+This way we can transfer tokens between users just by updating the Merkle tree offchain, there is no need for expensive token transfers onchain.

-In the long run, we still want to support on-chain transfers due to reasons such as:
+In the long run, we still want to support onchain transfers due to reasons such as:

 - It may be impossible to deposit/withdraw security tokens to the smart contract
 - Users may prefer to keep funds in their regular wallets for security reasons

 Note that there is never any risk of losing funds when depositing to the smart contract.
 Both options are trust-less and secure.

 Data availability for the Merkle tree is an option that can be turned on or off when creating an exchange built on Loopring.
-When data availability is enabled, anyone can recreate the Merkle tree just by using the data published on-chain.
+When data availability is enabled, anyone can recreate the Merkle tree just by using the data published onchain.

 ## New Development

 Things change quickly.

 One of the main drawbacks of SNARKs compared to STARKs is the trusted setup.
 This problem seems to be largely solved. ([Sonic: Nearly Trustless Setup](https://www.benthamsgaze.org/2019/02/07/introducing-sonic-a-practical-zk-snark-with-a-nearly-trustless-setup/)).
 It remains to be seen if the better proving times of STARKs will be important in the future or not (proving times for SNARKs may be a non-issue or could be improved as well).
-Currently STARKs also have a much larger minimal cost for verifying a proof on-chain (starts at 2,500,000-4,000,000 gas compared to just 500,000 gas for SNARKs, leaving a much smaller part for on-chain data-availability).
+Currently STARKs also have a much larger minimal cost for verifying a proof onchain (starts at 2,500,000-4,000,000 gas compared to just 500,000 gas for SNARKs, leaving a much smaller part for onchain data-availability).

 Bellman is also being used more and more instead of libsnark for creating the circuits.
 They work mostly the same (manually programming the constraints).
 We should use the library/framework with the best support and ease of use, while still allowing efficient circuits to be generated.
 The current implementation uses libsnark with the help of [ethsnarks](https://github.com/HarryR/ethsnarks).

-## Trading with Off-chain Balances
+## Trading with Offchain Balances

 ### Apparent Immediate Finality
-Off-chain balances are guaranteed to be available for a short time in the future (until a withdrawal), which allows for a CEX like experience.
-A DEX can settle a ring off-chain and immediately show the final results to the user without having to wait for the on-chain settlement confirmation.
-Using on-chain balances, users can modify their balances/allowances directly by interfacing with the blockchain, therefore finality is only achieved when the ring settlement is confirmed on-chain.
+Offchain balances are guaranteed to be available for a short time in the future (until a withdrawal), which allows for a CEX like experience.
+A DEX can settle a ring offchain and immediately show the final results to the user without having to wait for the onchain settlement confirmation.
+Using onchain balances, users can modify their balances/allowances directly by interfacing with the blockchain, therefore finality is only achieved when the ring settlement is confirmed onchain.

 ### Higher Throughput & Lower Cost
-An off-chain token transfer takes only a minimal cost for generating the proof for updating a Merkle tree.
-The cost of a single on-chain token transfer, however, takes roughly 20,000 gas, and checking the balance/allowance of the sender takes roughly another 5,000 gas.
+An offchain token transfer takes only a minimal cost for generating the proof for updating a Merkle tree.
+The cost of a single onchain token transfer, however, takes roughly 20,000 gas, and checking the balance/allowance of the sender takes roughly another 5,000 gas.
 These costs significantly limit the possible throughput and increase the cost of rings settlement.

 # Design